HMC-CS123-F23/GitLab/quiz.md

 ## Predicting merges

-Suppose that your branch for switching to a top-10 list was called `top_ten` and your branch generalizing to any number of movies was called `top_N`.
+Assuming your branch for switching to a top-10 list was called `top_ten` and your branch generalizing to any number of movies was called `top_N`:

 5. What do you think would happen if you ran the following commands?
 ```
-git checkout dev
+git checkout test
 git merge top_N
 ```

 6. What do you think would happen if you ran the following commands?
 ```
 git checkout top_ten
-git merge dev
+git merge test
 ```

 7. What do you think would happen if you ran the following commands?
 ```
-git checkout dev
+git checkout test
 git rebase top_ten
 git rebase top_N
 ```